DynaPlex/DynaPlex/docs/community/roadmap.md

 ## Beyond-MLP neural networks in DCL

-The DCL examples currently use multi-layer perceptrons.
-DynaPlex supports custom network architectures, and we plan worked examples showing them — e.g. convolutional networks over spatially-structured states.
-Further architectures (graph neural networks over multi-tensor features) are under development.
+The worked DCL examples currently use multi-layer perceptrons over a flat feature vector.
+DynaPlex already lets you plug in **custom network architectures** — you supply the network factory — and the observation surface now supports **multi-tensor feature bundles**, the substrate needed for architectures that read structured state rather than a single flat vector.

+We are building on this in stages:

+- **Convolutional networks** over spatially-structured states — a worked example is planned.
+- **Attention / pointer networks** over object-token features (variable-length sets of entities) — the [featurizer](../training/featurizers.md) support for this is landing and still stabilizing; a worked example will follow.
+- **Graph neural networks** over multi-tensor features — under development.

 ## Ports of models from the original DynaPlex